-answer: Bacon Group Architecture representatives frequently attend, present design workshops, and/or staff our trade show exhibit at animal welfare, veterinary, animal boarding/day care conferences and trade shows.
+answer: Bacon Group Architecture representatives frequently attend, present design workshops, attend conferences, and/or staff our trade show exhibit at design, animal welfare, veterinary, animal boarding/day care conferences and trade shows.
 Check back occasionally for schedule updates or call us toll free at 1-800-961-1967.

-- Feb 10 – 12: Florida Animal Control Conference Trade Show, Orlando, FL
+- February 20 – 22: Florida Animal Control Conference Trade Show, The Florida Hotel & Conference Center, Orlando, FL

-May 9: Shelter Design Daylong Workshop, HSUS Animal Care Expo Conference, Broward County Convention Center, Ft.
-Lauderdale, FL; Rick Bacon is speaking.
+- May 6: Shelter Design Daylong Workshop, HSUS Animal Care Expo Conference, San Antonio, TX; Rick Bacon, FAIA, is speaking.

-- May 9 – 11: HSUS Animal Care Expo Conference Trade Show, Ft.
-Lauderdale, FL
+- May 6 – 9: HSUS Animal Care Expo Conference Trade Show, San Antonio, TX

 Be careful when comparing costs for construction gathered from different sources.
 What is included or excluded from the figures may vary widely.
 There are many variables involved and there is no standard across the design and construction industry for stating a construction cost.
 Depending on the source, there may be a breakdown of the project’s costs.
-Typically, a building’s construction cost does not include land purchase, design fees, permitting fees, or non-installed equipment.
+Typically, a building’s construction cost does not include land purchase, design fees, permitting fees, Furniture Fixtures & Equipment, or non-installed equipment, among other things.

-Animal Shelters: We currently recommend using between $300 and $350 per square foot (/SF) as the amount for construction of a new animal shelter building and $25 /SF for site construction when developing a very preliminary budget.
+Animal Shelters: We currently recommend using between $350 and $400 per square foot (/SF) (the national average is about $475/SF) as the amount for construction of a new animal shelter building and $25 /SF for site construction when developing a very preliminary budget.
 The costs can vary widely due to local labor conditions, unusual site design needs, environmental concerns, type of mechanical and plumbing systems, kennel systems, and the quality of floor and wall finishes.
 It is common for us to see shelter construction cost planning based on as little as $100 to $150 /SF.
 These projects are seriously underfunded.